KrishnaPoojithaV/Customer-Segmentation-in-Python/README.md

 # Customer-Segmentation-using-MachineLearning-in-Python
-A model developed to divide customers into segments sharing a similarity in different ways that are relevant to marketing such as gender, age,income etc.
+A model developed to divide the customers into segments sharing a similarity in different ways that are relevant to marketing such as gender, age,income etc.
 The trends observed from this model are useful for expanding bussiness by targeting the customers.

 This project is built using the following: